ctvdata/multimodal/README.md

 ## Tabla de accuracy

-Mean and standard deviation for the obtained accuracy for training and validation of text classification.} % By using all components of text better results are achieved.
+Mean and standard deviation for the obtained accuracy for training and validation of text classification.
+By using all components of text better results are achieved.

 <table>
 <thead>